-- Strong support for maintaining the rural character and agricultural lands in the Town. - Interest in guidelines to limit development.
-Reasonable amounts of growth in character with the Town-particularly along Highways 17, X, and C-may be appropriate. - Interest in developing and maintaining park and recreation opportunities. - Desire to improve the appearance of the Town, particularly certain unkempt properties. - Support for Town resident involvement and desire to maintain a dedicated Town Board.
+- C. The Town has support for and interest in; - Strong support for maintaining the rural character and agricultural lands in the Town. - Interest in positive development.
+Reasonable amounts of growth in character with the Town-particularly along Highways 17, X, and C-may be appropriate. - Interest in developing and maintaining public park and recreation opportunities. - Desire to improve the appearance of the Town, particularly certain unkempt properties. - Support for Town resident involvement and desire to maintain a dedicated Town Board.